-Testosterone vs parenting: Relationship status, fatherhood, and how invested men are in taking care of their children, all have significant impact on their testosterone levels.
-An extensive scientific study shows chances of getting married and having a child are higher for those with higher T levels.
+Relationship status, fatherhood, and how invested men are in taking care of their children, all have significant impact on their testosterone levels.
+An extensive scientific study shows chances of marrying and having a child are higher for those with higher T levels.
 However, the levels drop right after fatherhood before returning to normal.

-This behavior is not just limited to humans or primates.
-In fact, studies from birds (dark eyed juncos from North America) suggest that male testosterone levels increase during male-male competition and courtship, but are found to be lower during long-term relationships and paternal care.
+This behavior is not just in humans or primates.
+In fact, studies from birds (dark eyed juncos from North America) suggest that male testosterone levels increase during male-male competition and courtship, but reduce during long-term relationships and paternal care.

 The figure above shows drop in testosterone levels for fathers at different time periods.

-- Data taken for 624 men with an average age of 26 +/-0.3 yrs old in 2009 (& previously followed in 2005 to collect testosterone levels before they became partners or fathers)
+- A total of 624 men with an average age of 26 years were studied (in 2009 & previously in 2005 to collect testosterone levels before they became partners or fathers)

-- Saliva sample collection: Around 10:15 pm & next sample at 6:30 am; for reference, the testosterone levels from single to married fathers dropped in morning samples from 207 pg/ml to 153 pg/ml and in evening samples from 125 pg/ml to 84 pg/ml
+- Testosterone levels from single to married fathers dropped from 207 pg/ml to 153 pg/ml in morning and from 125 pg/ml to 84 pg/ml in evening

-- Testing was done using saliva sample, similar to an at-home testosterone test kit that you can purchase from RxHomeTest.com
+- Testing was done using saliva, similar to an at Home Testosterone Test kit that one can purchase from RxHomeTest.com

 - Longitudinal evidence that fatherhood decreases testosterone in human males by Lee T. Gettler et al, PNAS 2011 Sep, 108 (39) 16194: http://www.pnas.org/content/108/39/16194